OpenEvalProject/evals/manuscripts/elife-88095/v1/manuscript.md

 The results above demonstrate the action of the path-integration mechanism.
 It tracks the observer’s location with respect to the external world during locomotion and plays a critical role in maintaining an allocentric reference frame.
 In the walking condition, the path-integration mechanism computes the traveled distance relative to the home base.
 Experiments 2–4 explored the characteristics of the path-integration mechanism.

-## Experiment 2: path integration affected by cognitive load
+### Experiment 2: path integration affected by cognitive load

 Since in the walking condition (Figure 3b), observers were simply attentive to the task at hand but otherwise neutral and not subjected to excessive cognitive demands, one might assume that the path-integration mechanism operates automatically.
 To test this assumption, we investigated whether the path-integration mechanism requires some attentional resources to function normally (Amorim et al., 1997; Cavanagh et al., 2010).
 We thus tested a new, divided attention walking condition, where the observer continuously performed a cognitive task, counting number backward, while walking from the home base to the new location.
 We predicted this would reduce the attention resources available for path integration.
 For comparison, we also tested the baseline-stationary condition as in Experiment 1 (Figure 3a).

 The average results in Figure 3d reveal a small, though significant, difference between the divided attention walking condition and the baseline-stationary conditions (p = 0.022).
 Noticeably, the distance underestimation in the divided attention walking condition (Figure 3d) was much smaller than that found in Experiment 1 (Figure 3c).
 This suggests path integration is less effective when observers were engaged in another mental task that distracted their spatial attention.
 Figure 3f plots the average judged angular declination as a function of physical angular declination for both conditions.
 The regression lines from the two conditions are similar.

-## Experiment 3: path integration from vestibular input
+### Experiment 3: path integration from vestibular input

 We addressed two issues regarding the idiothetic distance cues used by the path-integration mechanism.
 First, does it operate only when the observer’s movement is self-initiated?
 Second, does it operate when observer moves in the backward direction?
 To answer these questions, we moved the observers passively to stimulate their vestibular system (Mittelstaedt and Mittelstaedt, 2001; Israël and Berthoz, 1989; Siegle et al., 2009).
 That is, instead of instructing the observer to walk in the dark from the home base, he/she stood upright on a rolling-platform that was moved by the experimenter (insets in Figure 4).
 Doing so negated the contributions of the proprioception and motor efference copy information to path-integration while keeping the vestibular information intact.

 ![Figure 4.](https://cdn.elifesciences.org/articles/88095/elife-88095-fig4-v1.jpg)

-**Figure 4.:** a, b) and Experiment 4 (e).(a) Vestibular-forward condition: The blue square and green triangle symbols represent the vestibular-forward and walking conditions, respectively, and they show that judged target locations were similar (n = 8).
+**Figure 4.:** (a) Vestibular-forward condition: The blue square and green triangle symbols represent the vestibular-forward and walking conditions, respectively, and they show that judged target locations were similar (n = 8).
 These judged target locations were nearer than those from the baseline-stationary condition (red circles). (b) Vestibular-backward condition: Backward translation caused judged target locations (blue squares) to be farther than those from the baseline-stationary condition (red circles) (n = 8). (c and d) Average judged angular declination as a function of the physical angular declination. (e) Experiment 4.
 Verbally reported results of vestibular-forward condition show shorter reported eye-to-target distances (blue squares) than in the baseline-stationary (red disc) condition (n = 8).
-Error bars represent standard errors of the mean (n=8).Figure 4—source data 1.
+Error bars represent standard errors of the mean (n=8).

 We first tested a new vestibular-forward condition in which the experimenter pushed the observer on the platform forward by 1.5 m to the new location.
 Once at the new location, the observer stepped down from the platform and stood on the floor to wait for the dimly lit test target to be presented.
 He/she responded with the blind walking-gesturing task.
 For comparison, we also tested the walking (Figure 3b) and baseline-stationary (Figure 3a) conditions as in Experiment 1.
 Figure 4a reveals the judged target locations in the vestibular-forward condition (blue squares) were similar to the walking condition (green triangles; p = 0.718), and were significantly nearer than the baseline-stationary condition (red circles; p < 0.0001).
 This indicates the path-integration mechanism can function during passive movements that stimulate the vestibular system.